 Thursday, Sept 14.
 Train to Fulda

 Breakfast in the church.
-Packed and rode to the train station.
+A cold, gray drizzle so we packed and rode to the train station.
 Arranged train to Fulda.
 In Fulda, Dave tried the INVITE Hotel, but sold out.
 Headed to the Tourist Information Office, and they directed us to a hotel by the river.
 A 700 year old building with a waterwheel, restaurant and brewery, Hotel Wiesenmuhle.
 Easy to like.
-Walked to town, saw the old church, at 800 years, and the new church, at 500 years.
+Walked to town and saw the old church, at 800 years, and the new church, at 500 years.
 Very picturesque.
+The Catholic Church had command of significant resources in this area and it shows.
 Beer, bread and fries at the hotel brewery for dinner.
 The beer was a typical German beer, but the waitress said dark beer would be on tap next week.

 Friday, Sept 15.
 Train to Ansbach.